chandhinisudharsan/NPS_5A/Bharat_story.md

 He also fought for girls to be able to learn Bharatanatyam.
 In the 1920s and 1930s, there was a big discussion about whether girls from good families should learn this dance.
 Krishna Iyer said, "Yes!
 Everyone should learn this beautiful art!"
 He started the fight that would eventually save Bharatanatyam.

 Sadly, Krishna Iyer passed away in 1968, but his bravery made him one of the biggest heroes in the history of Indian dance.
+So friends when you see people dancing and it is funny please don't laugh they could change the world one day and that day you wouuld be mistaken .

 ## Rukmini Devi Arundale - The Lady Who Changed Everything

 Now, let me tell you about the most famous hero of Bharatanatyam - **Rukmini Devi Arundale**.
 She was born on February 29, 1904, in Madurai, Tamil Nadu.
-(Fun fact: February 29 only comes once every four years, so she had a very special birthday!)
+(Fun fact: February 29 only comes once very four years, so she had a very special birthday!)

 When Rukmini Devi was a young girl, she was very interested in spirituality and thinking about life.
 She got married when she was just 16 years old to a British man named George Arundale.
 He was much older than her - 42 years old!
 But he was very kind and supportive.